liki-mc/simple-js-term/README.md

     }
 });
 ```
-This command will print the text of the second argument, a number of times equal to the first argument
+This command will print the text of the second argument, a number of times equal to the first argument, e.g.
 ```sh
 spam 12 message
 ```

 **Arguments**

 Commands can make use of args and kwargs.
-Parsing is done using (`shell-quote`)[https://www.npmjs.com/package/shell-quote].
-Determining args and kwargs is done using (`minimist`)[https://www.npmjs.com/package/minimist].
+Parsing is done using [`shell-quote`](https://www.npmjs.com/package/shell-quote).
+Determining args and kwargs is done using [`minimist`](https://www.npmjs.com/package/minimist).

 **Terminal**

 Commands can interact with the terminal using the process.
 - Read: `var input = await process.input()`
 - Write: `process.log(message)`